BoXi9252/BoXi9252-repo-02/README.md

     });
 });
 ```
-# Instructions of pushing my project to Github:
+# Steps of pushing my project to Github:

 1. Create a new repository on GitHub,named ‘BoXi9252-repo-02’;
 2. Confirm my project directory ：assignment-3 folder in JavaScript Basics folder;